timvandam/sqt/doc/Lecture 1 - Introduction to Software Testing.md

 Bugs are not **uniformly distributed**; some parts of your system might contain more bugs than others.

-Implementing tests will show you the presence of bugs, not the lack thereof.
+It is important to understand that implementing tests will show you **the presence of bugs**, not the lack thereof.

 #### The pesticide paradox
 The pesticide paradox shows that every method you use to find or prevent bugs will leave a residue of smaller, subtler